Augmentum Fintech Plc - Transaction in Own Shares

 TRANSACTION IN OWN SHARES

-Augmentum Fintech plc announces that in accordance with the authority granted at the Company's Annual General Meeting held on 19 September 2023, it purchased on 10 April 2024, 34,775 Ordinary shares of 1p each in the capital of the Company at a price of 99.50 pence per share.
+Augmentum Fintech plc announces that in accordance with the authority granted at the Company's Annual General Meeting held on 19 September 2023, it purchased on 17 April 2024, 39,447 Ordinary shares of 1p each in the capital of the Company at an average price of 97.888 pence per share.
 These shares will be held by the Company in treasury.

 For and on behalf of